 4. Conclusions

 The emerging deployment of GPGPUs in mission-critical systems establishes stringent requirements for the resilience and reliability of GPGPUs.
-Nonetheless, the advent of new advanced process nodes has also illuminated the susceptibility of ICs to reliability concerns, with a specific focus on those stemming from transistor aging.
+However, the advent of advanced process nodes has also revealed the susceptibility of ICs to reliability issues, specifically those stemming from transistor aging.

-In this paper, we examined the impact of asymmetric transistor aging on GPGPU execution units.
-Our experimental analysis has shown that execution units within GPGPUs can be highly susceptible to BTI due to prolonged periods of idle stress.
-As a case study, we investigated the NVIDIA RTX 2060 GPGPU using BFS and NN benchmarks, indicating that execution units such as the integer execution unit and the FPU can remain idle for around 70% and 85% of the total time, respectively.
-These observations suggest that such execution units are highly susceptible to asymmetric transistor aging.
+This paper examines how asymmetric transistor aging affects GPGPU execution units.
+Our experimental analysis shows that GPGPU execution units can be highly susceptible to the BTI due to prolonged periods of idle stress.
+As a case study, we investigate in this work the NVIDIA RTX 2060 GPGPU using BFS and NN benchmarks, and the results indicate that execution units such as the integer execution unit and the FPU can remain idle for around 70% and 85% of the total time, respectively.
+These results suggest that such execution units are highly susceptible to asymmetric transistor aging.

-These concerns were further demonstrated through a detailed timing analysis that combines an aging library model with the aging profile derived from functional simulations.
-The observed timing violations suggest that GPGPU computational elements can experience asymmetric transistor aging, resulting in setup and hold timing violations.
-As part of this study, we have also introduced an asymmetric aging avoidance circuitry based on a PRBS generator to mitigate asymmetric transistor aging in GPGPU execution units.
-Our detailed timing analysis indicates that the asymmetric aging avoidance circuitry has been successful in eliminating the timing violations caused by asymmetric transistor aging.
+These concerns were supported by a detailed timing analysis that combines an aging library model with the aging profile derived from functional simulations.
+The observed timing violations suggest that GPGPU computational elements can asymmetrically age, resulting in setup and hold timing violations.
+In addition, we introduced an asymmetric aging avoidance circuitry based on a PRBS generator to mitigate asymmetric transistor aging in GPGPU execution units.
+A detailed timing analysis indicates that the asymmetric aging avoidance circuitry eliminates the timing violations caused by asymmetric transistor aging.

-Moving forward, further research is warranted in the domain of asymmetric transistor aging in GPGPUs and other computational elements.
-Firstly, exploring adaptive techniques to dynamically adjust clock frequencies, clock latencies or resource allocation could offer promising avenues for mitigating aging-induced timing violations.
-Secondly, investigating novel design methodologies that integrate fine-grained aging-aware optimizations into the microarchitecture could provide more comprehensive solutions.
-Additionally, extending the study to encompass a wider array of benchmarks and real-world workloads will be crucial to establishing the robustness and generalizability of the proposed solution.
+Further research is warranted in the domain of asymmetric transistor aging in GPGPUs and other computational elements.
+First, exploring adaptive techniques to dynamically adjust clock frequencies, clock latencies, or resource allocation could be promising avenues for mitigating aging-induced timing violations.
+Second, investigating novel design methods that integrate fine-grained aging-aware optimizations into the microarchitecture could provide more comprehensive solutions.
+Finally, extending this study to encompass a wider array of benchmarks and real-world workloads is crucial to establishing the robustness and generalizability of the proposed solution.

 References